-In the competitive world of sports betting, books will offer bonuses to help persuade players to sign up for their site and also to keep them playing.
-These bonuses will vary hugely across sites, both in terms of size and clearance requirements.
+In the competitive world of sports betting, sportsbooks offer deposit bonuses to help persuade players to signup for their site.
+These bonuses are also there to keep players betting while trying to “earn” the bonus.
+These signup bonuses will vary hugely across sites, both in terms of size and clearance requirements.
 In this article I have explained the types of Sportsbook bonuses available, how they work – so you can spot the best offers and steer clear of the duds.

 Sign Up (Deposit) Bonuses

 This is a bonus on offer for when you first create an account for a site and deposit money.
 The bonus amount is normally a percentage of your initial deposit – usually ranging from 15% to 50%.
 Although the bonus is credited to your account, it IS NOT quite your money yet – you have to earn it by betting.
 Each Sportsbook will specify a rollover (or playthrough) amount that is listed in the bonus terms and conditions of the bonus.
 This means that you’ll have to wager the total amount of the deposit and bonus a specified number of times before the bonus amount is actually yours.

 Real World Example of a Bonus

 Bovada has a 50% sports betting bonus up to $250.
 Let’s max out the bonus.

 Deposit $500 to get the max $250 bonus.
 This bonus has a 5x rollover requirement on BOTH the initial deposit and the bonus amount.
 So, $500 (deposit) + $250 (bonus) = $750.
 Now multiply that times the 5x rollover for a $3,750 rollover.

 It’s definitely tricky, but not shady since it’s listed in the bonus terms.
 So, it’s not just the bonus x rollover (which would be $250 x 5= for a $1250 betting requirement).
 It’s the deposit PLUS the bonus ($750 x 5 = $3,750 betting requirement).